chalkygames123/dotfiles/README.md

 2. Run `brew bundle`
 3. Run `./install` (this will remove existing `~/.zsh_history`)
 4. Run `unset HISTFILE; rm -rf ~/.zsh_sessions` and then reopen the terminal

+Optionally, you can run `./dump_applications` to back up your applications.